cyclops-community/ctf/README.md

 ```
 In this way, arbitrary functions can be applied to elements of the tensors.
 There are additional 'algebraic structure' constructs that allow a redefinition of addition and multiplication for any given tensor.
 Finally, there is a Transform object, which acts in a similar way as Function, but takes the output element by reference.
 The Transform construct is more powerful than Function, but limits the transformations that can be applied internally for efficiency.
 Both Function and Transform can operate on one or two tensors with different element types, and output another element type.

+## Sample Python Jupyter Notebook

+An example of basic CTF functionality as a `numpy.ndarray` back-end is shown in this [Jupyter notebook](http://solomonik.cs.illinois.edu/demos/CTF_introductory_demo.html).
+The full notebook is included inside the `doc` folder.

 ## Documentation

 Detailed documentation of all functionality and the organization of the source code can be found in the [Doxygen page](http://solomon2.web.engr.illinois.edu/ctf/index.html).
 Much of the functionality is expressed through the [Tensor object](http://solomon2.web.engr.illinois.edu/ctf/classCTF_1_1Tensor.html).